SailFish17/MechaCar_Statistical_Analysis/README.md

 Looking at the p value for all the manufacturing lots together is greater than 0.05 and is not significant so the null hypothesis can be accepted.Similarly the null hypothesis for lot1 and lot 3 can also be accepted as the p values are also greater that 0.05.
 The null hypothesis for lot2 can be rejected as the p value is less than 0.05

 ## Deliverable 4
 ## Study Design: MechaCar vs Competition
+*Whatever happened to the NHRA and NASCAR?
+Straightline or oval - Winner take all!*

 The various comparable factors that MechaCar can perform against the competition would be cost,highway fuel efficiency, horse power, maintenance cost,seating capacity,PSI, mpg,ground clearence,fuel type,safety rating etc.